timfong888/orchestrate-ruby/README.md

 Attempting to access the values inside the parallel block will raise an `Orchestrate::ResultsNotReady` exception.

-Using `#lazy` without first creating the enumerator by calling `#each` will however NOT fire off the request to orchestrate until the enumerable is forced.

-Lazy Enumerators are not available by default in Ruby 1.9.
+Lazy enumerators are not available by default in Ruby 1.9.
+Lazy enumerator results are not pre-fetched from orchestrate unless they are taken inside an `#in_parallel` block, otherwise results are fetched when needed.

 ### Using with Typhoeus